 I felt as though he not only understood the online interests of today’s student-athletes, but could also effectively articulate to our team members the benefits of creating a positive online identity.

 -Sean S, Director of Athletics at Clark University

 In a growing arena of entrepreneurial types looking to capitalize on new media, Kevin’s expertise and approach to social media education is both enlightening and refreshing.

 - Andy McNamara, Assistant Athletic Director for Communications at the University of Oregon

 We have already seen some major adjustments in the way our student-athletes are using social media.
 It spurred some good conversations between our players and coaches.
 It opened the eyes of our coaches to the importance of knowing what their players are doing and posting online.
 Our coaches are now holding their players accountable for online content and our players appear to be making the necessary adjustments.

--Ryan B, Director of Athletics at Rogers State University
+-Ryan B, Director of Athletics at Rogers State University (now at Memphis)

 To our student -athletes, social media is an integral part of their everyday lives.
 The dangers that can come from small missteps never even cross their minds.
 Field House Media not only points out the dangers but they endorse something new, education.
 This education has opened my eyes to ways of using social media to our advantage while minimizing our missteps.

 - Ben S, VP of Athletics at University of Mary Hardin-Baylor